lgvalle/lgvalle.github.io/_posts/2015-05-04-butterknife.md

 You all know [ButterKnife](http://jakewharton.github.io/butterknife/): the brilliant annotation processing library to bind views and methods for Android by [@JakeWharton](https://twitter.com/JakeWharton)

-But, *how does it works*?
+But, *how does it work*?
 Most people think by just adding new methods to our classes, saving us a quite a lot of boiler plate code.

 Well, it’s definitely saving us some code, but you may be surprised to discover that is **not changing our classes at all**.